 2. Usage rights (ie licensing)

 This portion of the fee is based on how the client intends to use the illustration.
-The more rights a client needs, the higher the licensing fee will be.

 What is licensing?